SpaghettiAndSalmon/kubeedge/docs/proposals/reliable-message-delivery.md

 - When cloudcore restarts or starts normally, it will check the resourceVersion to avoid sending old messages.

 - During cloudcore restart, if some objects are deleted, the delete event may lost at this time.
-An object GC mechanism is needed here to ensure the deletion: compare whether the objects stored in Key-Value Store exist in K8s.
-If not, then cloudcore will generate & send a delete event to the edge and delete the object in Key-Value Store when ACK received.
+The SyncController will handle this situation.
+The object GC mechanism is needed here to ensure the deletion: compare whether the objects stored in CRD exist in K8s.
+If not, then SyncController will generate & send a delete event to the edge and delete the object in CRD when ACK received.

 ### EdgeCore restart